difference between buildings insurance and contents insurance

 Typical damage scenarios and responsibilities

-This delineation helps you know the right contact in the event of a claim.
+This distinction helps you know the right point of contact immediately in an emergency.

-Deepen expert knowledge: Clauses and pitfalls
+Deepen expert knowledge: clauses and pitfalls

-Consider the following points for your insurance cover:
+Please note the following points for your insurance cover:

 Special cases and distinctions: What is often overlooked

-Your path to comprehensive protection: Make use of our advice
+Your path to comprehensive protection: get advice

-Request an individual risk analysis now: Have your insurance status checked for free and receive specific optimisation suggestions.
+Request an individual risk analysis now: Have your insurance situation checked free of charge and receive concrete suggestions for optimisation.

 FAQ

-Does the contents insurance also cover theft from the car?
+Does home contents insurance also pay out in the event of theft from a car?

-What about permanently bonded carpets?
+What about permanently glued-down carpets?

 Subscribe to our newsletter